plating, anodizing, & finishing Q&As since 1989

 Rit dye for tie-dyeing?

-I know this may be out of context, but I was wanting to do a tie-dye project with Children and didn't want to use the toxic dyes/Soda Ash so was wondering if anyone had experience using Rit dye on cotton t-shirts?
+Q. I was wanting to do a tie-dye project with Children and didn't want to use the toxic dyes/Soda Ash, so was wondering if anyone had experience using Rit dye on cotton t-shirts?

 - North Adams, Massachusetts

-Rit Dye [linked by editor to product info at Create For Less] works fine.
-As a youngster when Tie dying was the rage, I created many a wonderful eyewatering T shirt!
+A. Rit Dye [affil link] works fine.
+As a youngster when Tie dying was the rage, I created many a wonderful eyewatering T shirts!

 - Peoria, Arizona